Special Episode with Gary Vee

 And we are in the ultimate era of what am I dealing with?

-We have become incredibly good at I,
+We have become incredibly good at I

 and we have become wildly bad at we.
+Yes.

 I have this saying.

-I tell my friends, you know, that, oh, you know, you and Astrid and my wife seem so happy together.
+I tell my friends, you know, oh, you know, you and Astra and my wife seem so happy together.
+What's the, you know, and we haven't, and we haven't been together for a decade, right?

 But I've seen a lot of other marriages that come and go in that decade.
+And

-I said, and this may be another way of just framing the same things that you're saying.
+you and Astrid seem to have together.
+What is it?
+I said, and this may be another way of just framing the same things you're saying.

 I said, I've learned which hills to die on.

 Because, I mean, you just sometimes you just have to look at the other person and say, it's okay.
+It's okay.

-and what and if you really understand the game
+And if you really understand the game,

-Like, I'm not even talking about your beloved spouse, everyone who's listening.
+like, I'm not even talking about your beloved spouse, everyone who's listening.
+I'm talking about a perfect stranger.

 Like, what

-And what has happened is we've done such a bad job for the last 20 years,
+battle on what hill over what?
+And what has happened is we've done such a bad job for the last 20 years

 Yes.